 The pit or seed of olive was traditionally thrown away as waste.
 However, new optical sorting technology is able to extract the seeds from inside the olive pits, which can then be consumed raw or toasted as a snack.

 These manufacturers are exploring new uses for typically discarded products.
 In fact, olive pits have a number of health-promoting qualities that might be utilized in supplements, meals, cosmetics, and other items.
-This article deals with innovative and sustainable ways of exploiting olive pits.

 You can use olive seeds or olive pits for a variety of purposes.
 Keep reading to discover what a great find you have on hand.